How to connect an Android phone to a PC via Bluetooth

 Choose Bluetooth in the Add a device wizard

 Your Windows 10 PC starts searching for nearby Bluetooth devices.
 Give it up to 30 seconds to complete the scan and discover all the available options.
 Don’t forget to keep the Bluetooth settings open, as discussed in the previous chapter.
-As soon as it finds your Android smartphone, click or tap on its name to start pairing.
+When it finds your Android smartphone, click or tap its name to start pairing.

 Find your phone in the list of devices you can connect to Windows 10